pu2clr/SI4735/extras/schematic/README.md

 ## SI4735 and SI4732 pinout

-If the schematic uses the SI4735 device but you have the SI4732 device or vice-versa, all you have to do is following the lables of those devices to replace them.
+If a schematic uses the SI4735 device but you have the SI4732 device or vice-versa, then reference the table below to correct the pinout for your specific IC model.
 See pictures and the table __SI4735-D60 and SI4732-A10 replacement__  below.

 ### The picture below shows the SI4735-D60/SI4730-D60 pinout (SSOP)